brianlucla/Employee-Tracker/README.md

 ## Installation

 To run this project, the user must run "npm i" in command line to install the required packages.
+Then, run "node seeds/seeds.js" to properly fill in the tables.
 After running this, they will have to run "node index.js" to start the program.

 ## Usage